PacktPublishing/Learning-Kibana-7-Second-Edition/README.md

 ## Get to Know the Authors
 **Anurag Srivastava**
-Anurag Srivastava is a senior technical lead in a multinational software company.
+is a senior technical lead in a multinational software company.
 He has more than 12 years' experience in web-based application development.
 He is proficient in designing architecture for scalable and highly available applications.
 He has handled dev teams and multiple clients from all over the globe over the past 10 years of his professional